freequest/DuckHuntPuzzle/docs/hunt_running.rst

 Finally, there is a single button at the bottom of the page titled "Reset all progress".
-This button resets all team interaction that has happened so far with a hunt, all submissions, responses, unlocks, solves, hints, and chat messages are deleted.
+This button resets all team interaction that has happened so far with a hunt, all guesss, responses, unlocks, solves, hints, and chat messages are deleted.
 This is normally only used once between playtesting and the start of the hunt.